kartikbhushan/SudokuSolver/README.md

 # SudokuSolver
-Simple Sudoku Solver using python
+Simple Sudoku Solver using python and backteacking algorithm .